-All BBC Somali Journalists work across platforms, on a multimedia website with a focus on digital video, text, interactivity and radio and TV services.
-The Multimedia Journalists will work as part of the editorial/production team in London for BBC Somali and will meet the BBC’s high editorial standards.
-They will be responsible for the clear and engaging reporting or presentation of the daily TV programme.
-On a daily basis they will report to a Senior Journalist.
+The Multimedia Journalists will work as key members of the editorial/production team in Nairobi for BBC Africa and our partner’s new co-production.
+They will be responsible for producing clear and engaging news and current affairs content, reporting or presentation for the daily TV programme and digital platforms.
 Shift work will be required which could include early/late shifts, weekends and public holidays.

-- To report, present, research, write, translate, edit and adapt stories or programme material for BBC Somali TV, radio and online audiences.
+- To report, present, research, write, translate, edit and adapt stories or programme material for BBC Africa’s TV, radio and online audiences.

 - To offer original and creative ideas for multimedia content.
 To suggest new angles on existing stories and to put forward stories not yet covered.